Debbie Kruger

 - Top -

-The mood seemed to change a little with the advent of 1979.
+The mood seemed to change with the advent of 1979.
 2SM still rocked way above any other radio station, but my favourite DJs were drifting away, and the first free concert of the year took a subtle but noticable change in direction.
-It was Sunday 18 February at Victoria Park, and the line-up was Dragon, The Angels, Split Enz, Kevin Borich and Sports.
+The date was Sunday 18 February at Victoria Park, and the line-up was Dragon, The Angels, Split Enz, Kevin Borich and Sports.
 There were parachutists landing on the stage and amongst the 60,000-strong crowd there seemed to be a lot of safety pins through noses and some scary-looking people.

 The Angels